From the Mind

 Self-identity is not discovered.
 It is constructed, choice by choice, through repeated action that accumulates into evidence.
 Identity-based change beats behavior-based change because it targets the self-concept the behavior was serving.
 This is how to build a new identity and make it stick past the motivation phase.

-How to Stop People Pleasing: Approval Seeking Recovery
+How to Stop People Pleasing: Boundary Scripts

 The 90-Day Identity Shift: Identity Transformation System